 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Last year I was travelin’ fool.
 I quit my full-time job and decided to consult just so I could travel.
 I was on a plane every single month, whether it was a two-hour flight to Seattle or a 22-hour flight to Sydney.
-It was time for me to research the Chase Sapphire Reserve benefits and perks.
+I already knew the Chase Sapphire Reserve bonus was appealing, but it was time for me to research the Chase Sapphire Reserve benefits and perks.

 In order to receive the bonus, I had to spend $4,000 within the first three months, which I had zero problems doing.
 The bonus broke down to about $1,500 in travel, so the $450 annual fee didn’t prevent me from getting the card.

 I opened the card in March 2017, and since then, I’ve used it for almost every single purchase.
 I probably racked up close to 150,000 points in the last few years, in addition to the 100,000 bonus points I received.

 Tip: The two biggest ways I’ve managed to rack up points is by booking flights through the Chase.com portal and using the card at restaurants.
 Both categories give me 3X the points.

 Even though my travel has slowed down significantly since March, I still use the card daily and continue to rack up points.
 Here are the top five reasons I love my Chase Sapphire Reserve and why I use it for just about everything.

 1. There are no blackout dates for travel